Wernasho/hiximai/README.md

+# Hiximai

+> *A terminal-focused operating system for developers who like pain, caffeine, and dark mode.*

+---

-# What is Hiximai?
+## 🧠 What is Hiximai?

-Well, the correct word would be "will be," because the project is just getting started.
+Well... the correct word would be *"will be"*, because the project is just getting started.

-But in short, Hiximai will be a CLI-based operating system, developed with a focus on developers.
+**Hiximai** will be a CLI-based operating system, developed with a special focus on developers.
-Hiximai will have its own text editor, which will support ≈15 languages.

-# Features:
+It’ll include its own built-in text editor and a custom shell, because clearly, I enjoy reinventing wheels and battling compilers at 3 AM.

+---

-## Text editor:
+## ✏️ Built-in Text Editor: *Hagaxin Code*

-"Hagaxin Code" is Hiximai's built-in editor.
-It will support the following languages:
+This is the default editor in Hiximai.
+It will support around 15 languages, including:

 1. C++
 2. C
 3. C#
 4. JavaScript
-5. HTML (Even though it doesn't count as a programming language)
+5. HTML (Yes, we know it’s not a programming language)
 6. CSS
 7. Java
 8. Rust